cloudacademy/openshift-voteapp-demo/README.md

 # STEP21:

-Upload the S2I Frontend builder image into the ```cloudacademydevops``` DockerHub repo
+Upload the S2I Frontend builder image into a DockerHub repo managed by yourself.
+In the instructions that follow, the [cloudacademydevops](https://hub.docker.com/r/cloudacademydevops/frontendbuilder/tags) DockerHub repo is used.

 Note:
-1. Consider using your own DockerHub repo
+1. You must use your own DockerHub repo - you will not have permissions to push into the [cloudacademydevops](https://hub.docker.com/r/cloudacademydevops/frontendbuilder/tags) repo.

 ```
 docker login